NativeScript/payments/packages/google-pay/README.md

 - [Add a payment method to Google](https://support.google.com/pay/answer/7625139).
 - Adhere to the [Google Pay API Acceptable Use Policy](https://payments.developers.google.com/terms/aup) and the [Google Play developer policy](https://support.google.com/googleplay/android-developer/answer/9858738).

+## Important note about payment token

-> **Note:** Payment token<p>If you're using a payments service provider, you need a valid payment token for your app in  production mode.
-You can view the configuration for a number of [providers in the Google documentation.](https://developers.google.com/pay/api/android/guides/tutorial#tokenization).</p><p>During development you can use the example below for the gateway token configuration when creating a payment request.</p>
+If you're using a payments service provider, you need a valid payment token for your app in  production mode.
+You can view the configuration for a number of [providers in the Google documentation.](https://developers.google.com/pay/api/android/guides/tutorial#tokenization).

+During development you can use the example below for the gateway token configuration when creating a payment request.

 ```ts
 parameters: {
     gateway: 'example', // in production replace with your gateway provider